Last Update: 27th June 2025

 Also, study these articles:

-Why do Marketers prefer undisclosed promotions?
+Why would marketers use undisclosed promotions?

 How does the engineering community view the world?